 It is important to keep in mind that age-adjusted death rates cannot be accurately compared to crude rates or to rates adjusted to a different population standard.
-Effective with 1999 death data, a new population standard based on the projected year 2000 U.S. standard population was implemented in the United

-States.
-Consequently, comparisons between age-adjusted rates in this report and those in the 1996-1998 reports (based on the 1940 U.S. standard population) and those in Kentucky County Health Profiles, 1995 (based on the 1970 U.S. standard population) are not valid.
+Effective with 1999 death data, a new population standard based on the projected year 2000 U.S. standard population was implemented in the United States.
+Consequently, comparisons between age-adjusted rates in the 1999 and 2000 reports and those in the 1996-1998 reports (based on the 1940 U.S. standard population) and those in Kentucky County Health Profiles, 1995 (based on the 1970 U.S. standard population) are not valid.